MAKE PAPER FIREWORKS!

 TUBES!

-Inner tubes are always in abundance, so hold on to them, and always keep an eye on anything else that could be of use.
+Cardboard inner tubes are the end product of a toilet roll or kitchen towel and are always available, so hold on to them, and always keep an eye on anything else that could be useful.

 DIFFERENT TYPES OF ROCKETS!